MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol/debugger.md

 ---

 ### setBlackboxPatterns
 Replace previous blackbox patterns with passed ones.
 Forces backend to skip stepping/pausing in scripts with url matching one of the patterns.
-VM will try to leave blackboxed script by performing 'step in' several times, finally resorting to 'step out' if unsuccessful. <span style="color:white;background-color:Tomato;padding-left: 4px;padding-right:4px;padding-top:1px;padding-bottom:1px">EXPERIMENTAL</span>
+The debugger will try to leave blackboxed script by performing 'step in' several times, finally resorting to 'step out' if unsuccessful. <span style="color:white;background-color:Tomato;padding-left: 4px;padding-right:4px;padding-top:1px;padding-bottom:1px">EXPERIMENTAL</span>

 </p>